 Plagiomimicus yakama Crabo & Wikle, 2018

-Plagiomimicus yakama is a small species (FW length 12–13 mm) that flies in the Columbia Basin during early summer.
-It has a geometric pattern of different shades of olive separated by white lines.
-The forewing apex is pointed, slightly hooked in a few individuals.
-The color is darkest olive in the median area, followed in darkness by a small ellipse along the distal costa (called the subapical spot).
-The rest of the wing is paler whitish-green.
+Plagiomimicus yakama is a small pale olive moth (FW length 12–13 mm) that flies in the Columbia Plateau ecoregion during early summer.
+The forewing has a distinctive geometric pattern of white lines on pale olive.
+The apex is pointed, slightly hooked in a few individuals.
+The median area and a small elliptical patch on the distal costa ("subapical spot") are darkest olive.
+The rest of the wing is pale whitish-green.
 The basal line is absent.
-The antemedial and postmedial lines are similar pale whitish gray.
-The antemedial line is smooth and mildly convex toward the outer margin.
-The postmedial line is also smooth, bent acutely near the costa with the apex of the bend directed laterally.
-The subterminal line is pale, mostly thinner than the other lines, but the apical segment is wider and is connected to the bend in the postmedial line by an additional curved white segment.
-The fringe is pale gray-green, slightly darker at the base.
-The spots are nearly absent, with the reniform spot evident as a dark smudge near the anterior postmedial line.
+The antemedial and postmedial lines are whitish gray, smooth.
+The antemedial line is mildly convex toward the outer margin.
+The postmedial line is bent acutely near the costa, apex directed distad.
+The subterminal line is pale, thinner than the other lines except for the apical segment which is connected to the postmedial line bend.
+The fringe is pale gray-green, base darker.
+Spots are reduced to a dark smudge at the end of the cell.
 The hindwing is medium gray with a pale fringe, median area slightly darker.
-The frons area of the head bears a raised upside-down-D-shaped tubercle with a central cone-shaped protuberc is present on the frons of the head.
+The frons area of the head bears a raised upside-down-D-shaped tubercle with a pointed central cone.
 The head and thorax are pale olive-gray.
 The male antenna is filiform.

 This species can be identified by its unique olive color and geometric pattern of white lines.

 The type locality of Plagiomimicus yakama is Satus Creek, Yakima County, Washington.

-Plagiomimicus yakama flies in the Columbia Basin in the Northwest and has been found in Oregon and Washington.
+Plagiomimicus yakama flies on the Columbia Plateau in the Northwest and has been found in Oregon and Washington.
 In Washington it is most common near the Columbia River.